 Unless models reach an accuracy of coding answers within a 98-100% margin of error, I don't suspect GenAI will wholly replace humans for coding.
 But if it did, some are questioning whether software engineers will transition into becoming "code reviewers" who simply verify AI-generated code instead of writing it.

 Would they, though?
 They might if an organization has poor internal risk control processes.
-Good risk control involves using the four-eyes principle, which says that any activity of material risk (like shipping software) should be reviewed and double-checked by a second, independent, and competent individual.
+Good risk control involves using the four-eyes principle(link is external), which says that any activity of material risk (like shipping software) should be reviewed and double-checked by a second, independent, and competent individual.
 For the time being at least, I think we're a long way off from AI being reclassified as an independent and competent lifeform.

 There's also the fact that end-to-end development, and things like building Human-Machine Interfaces, involve so much more than just coding.
 LLMs can respectably interact with text and elements in an image, with more tools popping up that can convert web designs into frontend code.
 But AI single-handedly assuming competent control of design that relates to graphical and UI/UX workflows?
 That's much harder than coding, though perhaps not impossible.
 And coding is one part of development.
 The rest is investing in something novel, figuring out who the audience is, translating ideas into something buildable, and polishing.
 That's where the human element comes in.